QwertyZero99/papercut/README.md

-This is a site for my blog, The Papercut.
+This is a site for my stuff.
 WIP.